 Broadway’s streets offer themed gift and souvenir shops as well as delicious restaurants, many with pre-fix theatre menus.
-One of my favorite restaurants to visit before a show is Bobby Van’s Steakhouse on 45th for a prime cut of beef and classic side items with a professional and attentive staff.
+One of my favorite restaurants to visit before a show is Bobby Van’s Steakhouse on 45th.
+They have delicious prime cuts of beef and classic side items with a professional and attentive staff.

-There is an art to buying Broadway show tickets, other than just slapping down the American Express for a face value ticket.
+There is an art to buying Broadway musical or show tickets, other than just slapping down the American Express for a face value ticket.
 I have been doing it so long and only recently learned to subscribe to many Broadway based websites that offer special deals, as well as deep discount offering special discounts, as well as promotions for new shows and those in the trial run phase.
 Theatre-goer loyalty clubs allow you to cash in earned points for free tickets.
 Best of all, they are easy to use, which is a big bonus.

 The legendary TKTS ticket booth, located right in the midst of Times Square, is home to some of the best deals on Broadway, with discounts reaching 55% off.
 However, in order to purchase these tickets at such a discounted rate, you have to stand in line for hours and upon reaching the box office, may discover that tickets for the show you want to see are not available.
 Generally speaking, Telecharge and Ticketmaster are the most popular choices for obtaining tickets because they can be purchased in advance.
 Another option is to stop by a theatre box office and see what last minute ticket discounts they might be offering.
 I lucked out once and got an “Exit the King” ticket for $29, 10 rows from the stage.

-For Broadway lovers like myself, this is the holy grail.
+For Broadway lovers like myself, this is the Holy Grail.
 I store my collection of Playbills in binders that I have purchased from Broadway.com that showcase them in a lovely fashion.
 There are also apps that allow you to keep track of the stars and performances you have seen and what theaters you have been to.
 This is a must for list freaks like myself!